vemonet/libre-chat/docs/configure-conversation.md

 Create a `chat.yml` file with your configuration before starting the web service.

-Below is an example of configuration using the llama-2 7B GGML model, without vectorstore, to deploy a **generic conversational agent**
+Below is an example of configuration using the Llama 2 7B GGML model, without vectorstore, to deploy a **generic conversational agent**

 ```yaml title="chat.yml"
 llm: